‘Wild Wild Country’: Ma Anand Sheela Talks New Online Support and Criticisms After Netflix Docuseries

-Ma Anand Sheela, one of the main subjects of Netflix docuseries “Wild Wild Country,” has become a breakout star of sorts, tearing the Internet apart over debates on if the former spokesperson of the Rajneesh cult should be celebrated or scorned.
+Ma Anand Sheela, one of the main subjects of the Netflix docuseries “Wild Wild Country,” has become a breakout star of sorts, tearing the internet apart with debates regarding whether the former spokesperson of the Rajneesh cult should be celebrated or scorned.

 Over the course of six episodes, the documentary explores how Sheela, secretary to religious guru Bhagwan Rajneesh, and her group founded a commune in rural Oregon in the ’80s named Rajneeshpuram, which quickly led to a battle with the local townspeople.
 Sheela goes from confidently flashing middle fingers at her critics to eventually landing in jail, convicted of attempted murder, and gives her take on the events 30 years later.